DHTMLX/docs-suite/docs/grid/features.md

 ### How to group cells in Grid

-In this section you will find out how to group cells in Grid and its header
+In this section you will find out how to group cells in Grid and its header.

 | Topic                                                                        | Description                                                                                                         |
 | ---------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------- |